geekyAbhijeetSr/geekyAbhijeetSr/README.md

 ### Hi there 👋, my name is Abhijeet
-I am a full stack developer (mern).
-I really like to learn new stuff to improve my skill, currently digging deeper into web technologies.
+I am a full stack developer (mern) looking to solve real world problems.
+I really like to learn new stuff and share knowledge with others, currently digging deeper into web technologies.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=Abhijeet199&show_icons=true)